Timeline 2006

 The Kiln after the fire.

 • On February 12, a fire breaks out in the kiln and destroys it to a large extent.
 The malt drying on the floor of the directly fired kiln had caught fire.
 The fire was prevented from spreading to other buildings by the quick and professional intervention of the Islay Fire Brigade.
-As it is not possible to malt and kiln for several months, the malt demand will be covered exclusively with barley malted according to Ardbeg specifications from the Port Ellen Maltings until the beginning of 2008.
-Subsequently, the company finally abandons the idea of producing all malt itself and later launches two different product lines: the normal Kilchoman produced with malt according to Ardbeg specifications (50 ppm) and the “100% Islay” made from self-malted barley (approx. 20 ppm), in which really all work steps from barley cultivation to bottling are carried out at Kilchoman itself – which thus corresponds to the postulated claim of a farm distillery.
+As it is not possible to malt and kiln for several months, the malt demand will be covered exclusively with barley malted according to Ardbeg specifications from the Port Ellen Maltings until the end of 2007.
+Subsequently, the company finally abandons the idea of producing all malt itself and later launches two different product lines: the normal Kilchoman produced with malt according to Ardbeg specifications (50 ppm) and the “100% Islay” made from self-malted barley (approx. 20 ppm), in which really all work steps from barley cultivation to bottling are carried out at Kilchoman itself – which thus corresponds to the postulated credo of a farm distillery.

 • After the first casks were filled in December 2005, it took until the beginning of March 2006 until production can be resumed.
 Before that, numerous technical teething troubles had to be overcome.
 Here it took revenge that, for reasons of cost, the installation and connection of the stills and other equipment was not carried out by the manufacturer Forsyths but by a local company, a decision that Anthony Wills often regretted later.
 In addition, the boiler, which had been bought second-hand, was constantly causing problems.